Beaudesert railway line: Remains

 By 2024, the Beaudesert branch had been fully decommissioned, with the removal of 43 kilometres of line including rails, sleepers and associated track gear excluding bridges.
 The corridor is overgrown and many sections are utilised for livestock grazing.
 Some sections have been reclaimed by TMR for road upgrades, most notably south of Logan Village, with the new southbound lanes of Waterford - Tamborine Road situated over the former rail corridor.
 The Beaudesert rail precinct has recently been replaced with new carparks and gardens.
 The old station building remains, leased to Rod Anderson Constructions, is surrounded by historical photo boards as a reminder of a time when the railway was the lifeblood of the town.
 Waters Creek, north of Beaudesert, is one of few reminders of the short-lived Beaudesert Rail operation, with a large steel girder span crossing the creek.
 The branch is currently undergoing transformation into a future Rail Trail, linking up with the short Logan Village - Yarrabilba Rail Trail on the former Canungra branch.

 Proposed Salisbury to Beaudesert line

 In 2010, a Queensland Government study proposed a new passenger railway line to Beaudesert utilising (and potentially duplicating and electrifying) the dual gauge line from Salisbury to Kagaru, then a new alignment to Veresdale, where the final ~9 km original alignment to Beaudesert would be utilised.

 In November 2019, the Queensland Government and federal government agreed to equally co-fund a $20 million business case to investigate the construction of two electrified narrow-gauge passenger tracks from Salisbury to Beaudesert and two dual-gauge freight tracks between Acacia Ridge and Kagaru, a corridor which is being proposed for the Inland Rail project.
+A summary report was release in September 2024, recommending that the corridor be protected.